matt-s-gibbs/swtools/cran-comments.md

 ## Resubmission
 This is a re-submission.
 In this version I have:
+* Omitted LazyData from DESCRIPTION to prevent NOTE about no data folder

+Previous submissions have:
 * Added value tags to all function documentation.
 * Converted print() statements used for error checking to warning() or stop() depending if the error is fatal.
 * Configured aspell to prevent spelling errors notes in DESCRIPTION.
-* Ensured word list is an actual .rds file, not plain text.
+* Ensured word list is a .rds file, not plain text.

 Thankyou for picking up the rds file issue.